jchmb/netspace/README.md

 Notice
 ------

-NetSpace is still in early stages of development and therefore the API may change dramatically.
+NetSpace is still in the early stages of development and therefore the API may change dramatically.
 Use at your own risk.

 What is NetSpace?
 -----------------